Kotlin/dataframe/docs/StardustDocs/topics/gradle.md

 ### Schema inference
 Specify schema with preferred method and execute the `build` task.
-See [reference](gradleReference.md) and [examples](gradleReference.md#examples) for more details.

 <tabs>
 <tab title="Method 1.
 Annotation processing">

 ImportDataSchema annotation must be above package directive.
+You can put this annotation in the same file as data processing code.
+Right now import by URL and absolute file path is supported.

+**Note that due to incremental processing, imported schema will be re-generated only if some source code has changed from previous invocation, at least one character**

-You can put this annotation in the same file as data processing code For the following configuration, file `Repository.Generated.kt` will be generated to `build/generated/ksp/` folder in the same package as file containing the annotation.
+For the following configuration, file `Repository.Generated.kt` will be generated to `build/generated/ksp/` folder in the same package as file containing the annotation.

 ```kotlin
 @file:ImportDataSchema(
     "Repository",